adamaitiss/yanissimo-website/README.md

 - Hero assets live in `public/images/hero-aerial.avif|webp|original.jpg` to keep the same crop as the original site.
 - Teacher portrait (`teacher-yana.webp`) is reused from the legacy build.
+- Room galleries use WebP files in `public/rooms/beachside/` and `public/rooms/beachfront/` (up to four images per room).
+- The general photo gallery stores 10–14 WebP images in `public/gallery/`.
 - Neutral palette is implemented via CSS variables in `app/globals.css` to match the `#4f4c4c` / `#e0e0e0` tones.

 ## Analytics Hooks